kasparsd/vip-quickstart/README.md

 This is a fork of the [VIP Quickstart development environment](http://vip.wordpress.com/documentation/quickstart/) with improved performance and reliability.
+This project is not affiliated with Automattic.

 ## Requirements